 In addition to research policies that guide our researchers in best practice, we have appointed a dedicated Research Integrity Adviser who helps foster our culture of research integrity by:

-• Overseeing research integrity training
+• Overseeing and delivering research integrity training

-• Reviewing publications prior to submission
+• Reviewing manuscripts prior to submission for publication

 • Supporting researchers with publication queries or research integrity issues

 • Supporting policy compliance, including data archiving

 • Acting as an internal and external point of contact for research misconduct concerns and allegations

 • Undertaking initial research misconduct investigations and reporting to the Director